-As a penalty, it has been very rarely called in actual games.
-The last time it made an appearance in a playoff game was in 1991 between the Chiefs and the Bulls, when Chiefs center Tim Grunhard blatantly pulled runner Robb Thomas down the field as Thomas was being tackled.
+As a penalty, assisting the runner has been very rarely called in games.
+The last time it made an appearance in a playoff game was in 1991 between the Chiefs and the Bills, when Chiefs center Tim Grunhard blatantly pulled runner Robb Thomas down the field as Thomas was being tackled.

 Assisting the runner is defined somewhat differently across the leagues.
-For a long time, it universally prohibited pushing as well as pulling the runner, but in 2005 the NFL made it legal to push the runner to advance them forward.
+For a long time, pushing as well as pulling the runner was universally prohibited, but the NFL made it legal in 2005 to push the runner to advance them forward.
 In 2013, the NCAA followed suit and excluded mentions of pushing, defining it instead as just pulling or lifting the runner.
-In high school leagues, pushing the runner to gain yardage it is still illegal.
+In high school leagues, pushing the runner to gain yardage is still illegal.

 The rule has stayed in place mainly to prevent the offensive team from gaining unfair yardage.
-To a lesser extent, it protects the runner from being tackled for a prolonged period of time, which can definitely put them at risk of excessive harm.
+To a lesser extent, it also protects the runner from being tackled for a prolonged period of time, which can put them at a higher risk of injury.

 To signal an assisting the runner penalty, the referee pushes both palms forward by their waist with hands pointing down.
 The signal is also used for interlocking interference.